TeslimahSarayi/ROUTE-RISK-PROFILING/README.md

 Moderate Risk Route |   48    |    3.69    |    4.69    |17.08
 Reliable But Expensive Route  |   12   |    4.00    |    2.17    |    84.11

-See the Python [notebook](route_risk_profilng.ipynb) for a detailed step-by-step walkthrough of the clustering methodology and route analysis process
+See the Python [notebook](route_risk_profilng.ipynb) for a step-by-step walkthrough of the clustering methodology and route analysis process
+## RECOMMENDATION
+For the Notebook, you need:
+* Python 3.7+ iwth Jupyter Notebook, JupyterLab, or Google Colab
+* Required libraries: pandas, scikit-learn, matplotlib, seaborn
+* The route metrics dataset (file is attached)

 ## KEY INSIGHTS AND RECOMMENDATIONS
 * The following routes are high risk due to their 88%  average delay rates, despite their low cancellation percentages.
 Targeted operational interventions are recommended: